subimal/pyutils/docs/index.md

   * ``lcm`` returns the least common multiple of a list of integers.
 Further details about their implementation are available [here]().

+For usage check the wiki on it's github page.

 ### bitman ([github](https://github.com/subimal/bitman) )